 Catherine studied flute with Jim Walker at the University of Southern California's Thornton School of Music in 2013-2015, where she received the Woodwind Chamber Music award, and she also received her Master of Music degree at The University of Texas at Austin's Sarah and Earnest Butler School of Music with Marianne Gedigian in 2013.
 While attending UT, Catherine received the Outstanding Master's Degree Recital award for the 2012-2013 school year.
 Catherine received her Bachelor of Music degree from the University of Houston's Moores School of Music with Jennifer Keeney and Sydney Carlson.
 At the University of Houston, she received vast ensemble experience which included touring with the Wind Ensemble to the Colorado Music Education Association Convention and the Texas Music Education Association Convention.
 In 2010, she played in the album by Naxos featuring the wind ensemble playing works by Nicolas Flagello and Arnold Rosner.

-Catherine has performed in master classes with flutists Leone Buyse, Aralee Dorough, Jill Felber, Jean Ferrandis, Marianne Gedigian, Catherine Karoly, Katherine Kemler, Susan Milan, Keith Underwood and Jim Walker.
-Her previous teachers include Sandra Benke and Rosane Volchan O'Conor.
+Catherine has performed in master classes with flutists Leone Buyse, Aralee Dorough, Jill Felber, Jean Ferrandis, Marianne Gedigian, Catherine Karoly, Katherine Kemler, Susan Milan, Christina Smith, Keith Underwood and Jim Walker.
+Her additional teachers include Sandra Benke and Rosane Volchan O'Conor.

 Catherine regularly teaches young aspiring flutists, passionately developing the students’ abilities to produce a strong sense of musicianship, beautiful sound, and fluent technique.
-Currently, she is the flute teacher at the Neighborhood Music School, Young Musicians Foundation Teaching Artist, and substitute teacher at the Youth Orchestra of Los Angeles, and the Los Angeles Philharmonic.
+Currently, she is a flute teaching artist at the Heart of Los Angeles and the Los Angeles Philharmonic’s Youth Orchestra of Los Angeles (YOLA @ HOLA), Neighborhood Music School, and the Young Musicians Foundation.

 Outside of her musical endeavors, Catherine has fused her interest for graphic design with music by designing posters, invitations, and programs.
 She has worked with flutist and teacher, Dr. Timothy Hagen, by illustrating for his recent publications by Owl Glass Music: The Scientific Method of Practicing, From Theory to Practice: An Analytical Performance Guide for Flutists and NarrEtudes.

-She also enjoys baking pies and exercising on a regular basis!
+She also enjoys baking pies, walking her poodle, and exercising on a regular basis!